Coming of Garibaldi

-Marsala and a few days later engaged a superior
+Marsala and a few days later engaged a superior force

-bayonet charge uphill, literally
+bayonet charge uphill, literally overrunning the enemy.

 And that was more or less that.
 Sicilian irregulars in rebellion against the royal forces had been watching the engagement from nearby hillsides.
 They liked what they saw.
 Soon Garibaldi's forces were swelled by a ragtag collection of rebels armed with guns, axes, clubs and whatever else could kill a Bourbon.
 Together they marched on Palermo and by ceaseless guerrilla street fighting drove the Bourbon commander into asking for an armistice, the only condition being that royalist forces be allowed to leave the island for the mainland.